vitalii-andriiovskyi/ngx-owl-carousel-o/README.md

 **NOTE**: `HashService` uses services `ActivatedRoute` and `Router` for making it possible to navigate by hashes (fragments).
 And if `RouterModule.forRoot(routes)` isn't imported in the main module of an application, the problem will appear. `HashService` **won't work**.
 Therefore it's needed to import `RouterModule.forRoot(routes)` in the main module of an application even in case the of creating the simple app for testing the work of the library.

 ### lazyLoad

 There's no need to set to `<img>` attributes `data-src` and  `data-src-retina` because Angular has its own realization for `<img>`.
 In Angular it's better to write `<img [src]="someURL">`. `src` is the data-binding, which means Angular will set the value to the native attribute `src` of `<img>` after loading its core code.
 Original Owl Carousel reads `data-src` and sets the native attribute `src` at needed moment.
 Of course, **ngx-owl-carousel-o** has additional tricks for lazy loading images (better to say the content of slides) put into slides.

+### skip_validateItems

+By default, this option is set to `false`.
+This option changes the number of visible slides in the case, when the number of slides is less than the value of the option `items`.
+For example, when the `items=4` and there're just 3 slides, the carousel will reassign the value of `items` to `3`.

+When the option `skip_validateItems` is `true`, the carousel won't reassign the `items`.
+So, in the example above `items` will remain `4`.
+But there will be 3 slides and one empty place.
+This for the case when the option `loop=false`.
+When `loop=true`, the empty place will be populated by the copy of the first slide.

 ## owlRouterLink